EdwardGillard/sei-group-project/README.md

 ![Image of User Schema](images/UserSchema.jpeg)

 Using **mongoose** and **bcrypt** we manipulated incoming authorization requests to allow us to run prevalidation comparisons and encryption.
-We also transformed the *JSON* response to prevent the email address and password being included in the responce back to the client.
+We also transformed the *JSON* response to prevent the email address and password being included in the response back to the client.

 #### Controllers:

 We started off with basic functions to handle simple **CRUD** requests on the clothing and authorization so that our colleagues focusing on the front end could begin building React components.
 For the *login* function we used the *JSON web token* dependency to create a user token so that we could ensure secure functionality on other aspects of the app.

-Myself and my partner worked together to console log our way through creating our private messages controllers, as it was a slightly more complex concept than other controllers we had previously built.
-We decided to try creating an inital message to generate an *id* that we could then build an array of responses on.
+My partner and I worked together to console log our way through creating our private messages controllers, as it was a slightly more complex concept than other controllers we had previously built.
+We decided to try creating an initial message to generate an *id* that we could then build an array of responses on.
 We used the id of the *current user* and the *target user* to ensure that they were the only two users authorized to see the messages.

-Initally we created a seperate inbox and outbox get request, however, when attempting to use it on front end I realised that it would be more efficient to concatenate the two together so that the front end could display combined chats.
+Originally we created a separate functions for inbox and outbox get requests, however, when attempting to use it on the front end I realised that it would be more efficient to concatenate the two together so that the front end could display combined chats.

 ![Image of messages](images/Messages.jpeg)

-Once the backend had hit MVP point we moved onto front end, however, there was a few points I had to return back to create a new function to accomplish something I was trying to achieve on front end.
+Once the backend had hit MVP point we moved onto the front end, however, there were a few points I had to return back to create a new function to accomplish something that I was trying to achieve on the front end.
 One of those occasions I created a delete user account function.
-I initally thought it would be a relatively simple function to build, I quickly realised whilst testing on front end that it wasnt as simple as I had originally thought.
+Initially I thought it would be a relatively simple function to build, I quickly realised whilst testing on the front end that it wasn't as simple as I had originally thought.
 It dawned on me after causing an error that I needed to not only delete the user profile but the entire trace of the user.
 I achieved this by using a *secure route* to ascertain the user's token then search anything that the user has created on different schemas.
 I then used a **forEach** statement to cycle through each search and delete the relevant information.

 ![Image of User Delete Controller](images/DeleteUserController.jpeg)

 Another key aspect of controllers that I undertook was the testing of all controller functions.
 I did two stages of testing.
 Firstly, I performed an initial test to ensure the controller is working efficiently.
 Secondly, I went through adding specific error handling to improve our JSON responses for front error handling.
-In the above screenshots I used consistant comments to signify that both checks had been completed.
-This was helpful for the rest of the team on front end as they could check if the functions had been tested yet if they were having issues with the responses.
+In the above screenshots I used consistent comments to signify that both checks had been completed.
+This was helpful for the rest of the team on the front end as they could check if the functions had been tested yet if they were having issues with the responses.

 ---------------------

 ### Front End.

 By the time we had finished back end, a fair amount of work had been done on front end.
 This was my first proper developer moment coming into a situation where I was confronted by a bunch of code I hadn't written and had to adapt and catch up.
-It was great oppotunity to help my team mates, who were more familiar with the front end code, to diagnose and resolve issues.
-There were occasions where team mates no longer wanted to work on a certain area of the app and I took over, this was eye opening because I would have to deal with half written code that I wasn't acquainted with.
+It was a great opportunity to help my team mates, who were more familiar with the front end code, to diagnose and resolve issues.
+There were occasions where my teammates no longer wanted to work on a certain area of the app and I took over, this was eye opening because I would have to deal with half written code that I wasn't acquainted with.

 #### Comments: